Perspective | Metro’s Twitter was hacked — and that might be the least of its problems

 It has to change, and for reasons that go beyond the jugular function that public transportation serves.
 This was clear in a congressional hearing earlier this month.

-“As the system has jumped from crisis to crisis, this culture of mediocrity has been a common theme,” said Rep. Gerald E. Connolly (D-Va.), chairman of the House Oversight subcommittee on government operations, during that Feb.
+“As the system has jumped from crisis to crisis, this culture of mediocrity has been a common theme,” said Rep. Gerald E. Connolly (D-Va.), chairman of the House Oversight and Reform subcommittee on government operations, during that Feb.
 9 hearing.

 He ravaged WMATA for “falsified track inspection reports, the failure to document or investigate more than 3,000 criminal complaints from riders, and now a disastrous defect with 60 percent of the system’s rail car fleet that was allowed to languish for four years.”